Obscur-Labs/la-europa-education/README.md

 # StudyCRM

 A full-stack study-abroad management platform for counselling agencies.
-Manages the complete student lifecycle — from lead capture through visa approval — with a staff CRM and a student self-service portal.
+Manages the complete student lifecycle — from lead capture through visa approval — with a staff CRM and a student self-service portal...

 ---